yoriiis/tumblr-builder/docs/guide/available-methods.md

         tags: ['picture', 'gallery'],
         limit: 3,
         ignoreTags: ['gif']
-    }
+    };
-})
+});
 ```

-The function has a object with 4 properties:
+The function has an object parameter with following properties:

 #### postId

 - Type: `String`
 - Default: `''`

-Tells the function the id of the associated post.
+Tells the function the id of the associated article.

 #### tags

 - Type: `Array`
 - Default: `[]`

-Tells the function the list of tags of the associated post.
+Tells the function the list of hashtags for the associated article.

 #### limit